memgraph/docs/products/memgraph/v1.2.0/reference_guide/networkx/nxalg/nxalg.md

 **Returns**

-An edge in the graph whose removal disconnects the graph (or
+A list of edges in the graph whose removal disconnects the graph (or
     causes the number of connected components to increase).